RedBedHed/Tetris-2020/ReadMe.md

 # J-Tet

 J-Tet is a simple remake of classic Tetris in the Java programming language.
-J-Tet features its own little engine which showcases a handful of design patterns throughout each of its immutable classes.
+J-Tet features its own little engine that adheres to immutable design principles.

 ![JTET](/images/JTet.gif)
 ![RUNNING](/images/RUNNING.png)